martinholub/jekyll_site/_posts/2024-07-01-BiotechBoardsBasics.markdown

 ## Takeaway \#2: It is not talking behind closed doors if everyone does it, right?

-Boards may seem serious.
-They certainly appear somewhat abstract to me as I have not been part of one.
-It was cool to be reminded that boards are made of board members, and these are, after all, people.
-So managing the board will be, more than anything else, dealing with people.
-To do so, you will end up talking with them often, mostly outside of the actual board meeting:
+Boards of directors may seem serious.
+They will certainly appear somewhat abstract to anyone who has not been part of one.
+Throught this breakout session, I was reminded that boards are made of board members, and these are, drumroll ... people!
+People, who are _mostly_ normal, that is.
+Consequently, managing a board will be, more than anything else, managing people.
+To do so, you will end up talking with them often, including outside of an actual board meeting:

 * You will spend (**a lot**) time for preparation, including talking with board members one-on-one (more on that later).
 * Board meetings will often be preceded by a pre-meeting.
 This may include more scientific, technical, or open ended discussions.
 Only these will likely last longer than the board meeting itself!